scikit-learn-contrib/scikit-learn-contrib/README.md

 # scikit-learn-contrib

 scikit-learn-contrib is a github organization for gathering high-quality scikit-learn compatible projects.
-Compatibility with scikit-learn means that the projects adhere to the same intuitive interface as scikit-learn and are compatible with grid search, pipelines, etc.

 If you would like to include your own project in scikit-learn-contrib, take a look at the [workflow](https://github.com/scikit-learn-contrib/scikit-learn-contrib/blob/master/workflow.md).

+# Vision

+With the explosion of the number of machine learning papers, it becomes increasingly difficult for users and researchers to implement and compare algorithms.
+Even when authors release their software, it takes time to learn how to use it and how to apply it to one's own purposes.
+The goal of scikit-learn-contrib is to provide **easy-to-install** and **easy-to-use** high-quality machine learning software.
+With scikit-learn-contrib, users can install a project by ``pip install sklearn-contrib-project-name`` and immediately try it on their data with the usual ``fit``, ``predict`` and ``transform`` methods.
+In addition, projects are compatible with scikit-learn tools such as grid search, pipelines, etc.

 # Projects